busdayaxis¶

 Class-based¶

 Instantiate BusdayScale directly and pass it to set_xscale.
-No prior
+The class is

 from busdayaxis import BusdayScale